-NCBA CLUSA, the Cooperative Development Foundation and local partner the University of Wisconsin Center for Cooperatives will host a regional cooperative policy roundtable in Madison, Wisconsin in September.
+NCBA CLUSA, the Cooperative Development Foundation and local partners the University of Wisconsin Center for Cooperatives and Cooperative Network will host a regional cooperative policy roundtable in Madison, Wisconsin in September.

 The September 12 event will spur discussion around creating an enabling policy environment for cooperative development.